Arthur-Milchior/anki-trigger-action-on-note/README.md

 This add-on allow you to do all of that, and even more.

+## Usage
+Once you have created rules, you can apply them by selecting notes in the browser, and clicking on "Edit">"Apply rules to note".

+Eventually, in the future, rules may be applied automatically.
+But it won't occur before I'm sure that the add-on has no bug.

 ## Examples
 I've been told this add-on needs example.
 So here are two real life examples from my collection.
 Those are still work in progress, and